awsdocs/amazon-s3-userguide/doc_source/storage_lens_with_organizations.md

 ## Registering a delegated administrator for S3 Storage Lens<a name="storage_lens_with_organizations_registering_delegated_admins"></a>

-You can create organization\-level dashboards using your organization’s management account or a delegated administrator account\.
+You can create organization\-level dashboards using your organization’s management account or delegated administrator accounts\.
 Delegated administrator accounts allow other accounts besides your management account to create organization\-level dashboards\.
 Only the management account of an organization can register and deregister other accounts as delegated administrators for the organization\.

 To register a delegated administrator using the Amazon S3 console, see [Registering delegated administrators for S3 Storage Lens](storage_lens_console_organizations_registering_delegated_admins.md)\.